To main heading

 1StatusWhether checking passwords at login is enabled

 2URLPrefix to the URL to the checking provider's command internet address.
-The parameters to check a password are added to this.
-If blank, no password checking is done
+The hash prefix to check a password is added to this

-3Hash protocolName of the method used to generate the hash from the password
+3Hash algorithmName of the method used to generate the hash from the password

 4CharactersNumber of the first characters of the hashed password added to the URL